 - Brandon Brown Chapter 6-10 + Final Project

 This year Spanish 1 is reading Brandon Brown after completing Units 1-10 of Martina Bex’s Spanish 1 Somos curriculum.
-It has gone SO much smoother this time around because our whole year has been focused on high frequency vocabulary and storytelling words.
+It has gone SO much smoother this time around because our whole year has been focused on high-frequency vocabulary and storytelling words.
 We actually could have done it earlier in the year, because they have been flying through the chapters, they even want to read them on their own.

-Before starting the novel unit, I posted all materials on Schoology in a Brandon Brown folder.
-This includes a full power point of the whole book with vocab, pre discussion questions, during discussion questions, and cultural expansion for each chapter.
-This has worked really well for students who are are absent, as they know the expectation if they are gone is to read the next chapter and complete the accompanying activities.
+This has worked well for absent students.
+They know the expectation if they are gone is to read the next chapter and complete the accompanying activities.
 This has been a great management technique, as it saves me a lot of time filling in those who are gone.
-I usually project what we are doing, but students can pull up their own powerpoint, if they would like to see the questions closer.
+I usually project what we are doing, but students can pull up their own PowerPoint, if they would like to see the questions closer.

-Before starting the novel
+Before starting the novel Brandon Brown

-Mini cultural unit – Carrie the Dancing Merengue Dog
+- Mini cultural unit – Carrie the Dancing Merengue Dog

-During novel
+During the novel Brandon Brown

 - Almost everything we did was from the great teacher’s guide.
 Many of the items we did were the same from these posts.